emartech/httpie-ems-auth/README.md

 http --auth-type=ems-auth --auth=eu/suite/ems_request/escher_key:escher_secret https://api.emarsys.net/api/v2/internal/12345678/settings
 ```

-Check out `HTTPie sessions <https://github.com/jkbrzt/httpie#sessions>`, if you would like to
+Check out [HTTPie sessions](https://github.com/jkbrzt/httpie#sessions), if you would like to
 save authentication information between your requests.

 If you want to use in python code this example can help: